FitzgeraldKrudde/spotify-reverse-playlist/README.md

 # spotify-reverse-playlist
 This Linux bash script reverses the tracks in a playlist.
+It creates a new playlist with all tracks reversed.

 Just invoke the script reverse-playlist.sh to get the usage information.